A strengthening of the dimensional Brunn-Minkowski conjecture implies the (B)-conjecture: Preliminaries and proofs of the results

 \section{Preliminaries and proofs of the results}

 Before starting with the proofs, we introduce and recall some auxiliary notions and results.
 Consider a compact and convex set $K \subset \R^n$ of class $C^2_+$.
 First, we elaborate on the concavity power defined in \eqref{eq:power_conc_gal}.
 There, the perturbations $K(\rho,t)$ are defined as follows: As $K$ is of class $C^2_+$, it is well-known that for every $\rho \in C^2(\partial K)$ there exists $\varepsilon>0$ such that $h_t=h_K+t \rho(\nu^{-1}_K)$ are the support functions of compact and convex sets of class $C^2_+$ for every $|t|<\varepsilon$.
 We consider the sets $K(\rho,t)$ corresponding to the support functions $h_t$.
 Therefore, if $K$ is of class $C^2_+$, the family of admissible perturbations is, in fact, $C^2(\partial K)$.
-For more details on the theory of convex sets, the reader can consult the monograph by Schneider \cite{SchneiderConvexBodiesBrunn2013}.
+See also \cite[Section 3.2]{Kol_Mil_Lp_Brunn} and, for more details on the theory of convex sets, the monograph by Schneider \cite{SchneiderConvexBodiesBrunn2013}.